Synthetixio/synthetix-docs/content/incentives.md

 - Initial CR required for staking: 500%

-- CR Under 200%: Staker can get flagged for liquidation, has 3 days to fix CR ratio to 500%
+- CR Under 200%: Staker can get flagged for liquidation, has 3 days to fix CR ratio to 400%

 - Claiming Period: stakers need to claim rewards on a weekly basis

-- Minimums: No minimum amount, recommend to do above10,000 SNX because of L1 fees
+- Minimums: No minimum amount, recommend to do above 10,000 SNX because of L1 fees

 - Rewards Escrow: 1 year